hyperledger/aries-acapy-docs/README.md

 alias mkdocs='docker run --rm -it -p 4444:8000 --name mkdocs-material -v ${PWD}:/docs squidfunk/mkdocs-material'
 ```

+The steps below assume you setup an alias like that.

 ### Verify Setup

 To verify your setup, check that you can run `mkdocs` by running the command `mkdocs --help` to see the help text.